Removing a Device from Kiosk Mode

 Remove Kiosk Mode on Android

-- Log in to your MDM console.
+- Log into your MDM console.

 - Using a Dedicated Kiosk Mode App (if applicable)